operand/agency/README.md

     ...
 ```

-Access control policies are used to control what actions can be invoked by other
+Access policies are used to control what actions can be invoked by other agents.
-operators.

-The access policy can currently be one of three values:
+An access policy can currently be one of three values:

-- `ACCESS_PERMITTED` - which permits any operator to use that action at
+- `ACCESS_PERMITTED` - which permits any agent to use that action at
 any time
 - `ACCESS_DENIED` - which prevents use
-- `ACCESS_REQUESTED` - which will prompt the receiving operator for permission
+- `ACCESS_REQUESTED` - which will prompt the receiving agent for permission
 when access is attempted.
 Access will await approval or denial.
 If denied, the
 sender is notified of the denial.

-If `ACCESS_REQUESTED` is used, the receiving operator will be prompted at run
+If `ACCESS_REQUESTED` is used, the receiving agent will be prompted at run
 time to approve the action.

 If any actions require permission, you must implement the